mdn/translated-content-de/files/de/web/css/css_media_queries/using_media_queries/index.md

 }
 ```

-Es wird nicht so ausgewertet:
+Sie wird nicht so ausgewertet:

 ```css example-bad
 @media (not all) and (monochrome) {